 In 2013, the first talcum powder lawsuit went to trial claiming J&J failed to warn consumers of the risks of using baby powder with talc.
 The plaintiff, Deane Berg, developed ovarian cancer after more than 30 years of talcum powder use around her groin.
 Ms. Berg was offered a settlement on the condition that she sign a non-disclosure agreement.
 Ms. Berg refused to be silenced, and she took her case to trial where a jury found J&J guilty of gross negligence.
 Ms. Berg paved the way for future talcum powder lawsuits.

-The second lawsuit to go to trial concluded this past February when a jury found J&J guilty of failing to warn consumers of the risks associated with talcum powder.
+The second lawsuit to go to trial concluded February 2016 when a jury found J&J guilty of failing to warn consumers of the risks associated with talcum powder.
 The plaintiff, Jackie Fox, developed ovarian cancer after using J&J’s baby powder with talc for decades for feminine hygiene.
 While Ms. Fox lost her battle with cancer before seeing J&J held responsible, her family was awarded $72 million in damages.

-This past May, the third talcum powder lawsuit also found J&J guilty of failure to warn.
+Just months later in May, the third talcum powder lawsuit also found J&J guilty of failure to warn.
 The plaintiff was a Missouri woman who developed ovarian cancer from talcum powder use.
 The plaintiff was awarded $55 million in damages.

 Blizzard Law: Talcum Powder Attorneys

 Companies like Johnson & Johnson are experienced at fighting lawsuits and have virtually unlimited resources with which to fight them, but the attorneys at Blizzard Law PLLC have been successfully battling them for over 25 years.
 Representing victims across the country, Blizzard Law PLLC has helped thousands of individuals recover financial damages after being hurt by dangerous and defective consumer products.